Leave a Message

 The Most Common Lot Pricing Mistakes RMV Sellers Make

+Using the wrong comparable sales.
 Not all model-match sales are equal.
-Comparing a premium interior lot to a traffic-exposed lot creates false expectations.
+Comparing a premium interior lot to a traffic-exposed lot in the same Sendero neighborhood creates false expectations.
+Demand signal mapping is the process of reading buyer activity patterns before listing.

-Lot location is one of the core variables that shapes buyer experience, pricing power, and final outcomes in Rancho Mission Viejo.
-How lot quality, buyer psychology, preparation, and launch strategy work together is outlined in The Complete Rancho Mission Viejo Home Selling Playbook.
+How lot quality, pricing, and launch timing work together is outlined in The Complete Rancho Mission Viejo Home Selling Playbook.

 What RMV Sellers Say About Working With Dave Archuletta